nathan-fiscaletti/galago/README.md

 ## Demo & Documentation

-Take a look at [the documentation](https://godoc.org/github.com/nathan-fiscaletti/flamingo/) and [the example](./example) for further reading material and demonstrations of the framework.
+Take a look at [the documentation](https://godoc.org/github.com/nathan-fiscaletti/flamingo/) and [the example file](./example/main.go) for further reading material and demonstrations of the framework.

 Here is a simple Hello World route using the Framework.